karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ### 21. **[Nodesource](https://nodesource.com/blog)**

 Nodesource is a platform that enables organizations to build, manage, secure, and analyze Node.js applications.
 The majority of articles are product updates and demos, but some articles dive into Node.js.
-Nodesource's posts are technically sound and provide enterprise-level JavaScript expertise.
-The blog's content is superbly written, both in content and grammar, and there are minimal errors and ample sources for the reader.
+Nodesource’s posts are technically sound and provide enterprise-level JavaScript expertise.
+This node js blog’s content is superbly written, both in content and grammar, and there are minimal errors and ample sources for the reader.
 The blog sees anywhere from 1-4 new posts each month.

 * Writing Quality - 5
 * Consistency -  3